-Perhaps there’s a corner in your house where nothing fits.
 You need a cabinet to highlight a family heirloom.
 You’re looking for a one-of-a-kind gift for your special someone.
 Or you’re simply tired of spending money on flimsy furniture that doesn’t last.
+My projects combine a minimalist aesthetic that can complement any decor with superior materials, construction, and finish:

 Ever wonder why modern furniture can’t survive more than a move-or-two?
 It’s the material.
 Solid wood is stronger and lighter than any of the materials in mass-produced furniture.
 Better looking, too.